kevinguebert/nxtdoor/README.md

 ## Installation

 1. Clone this repo to your computer
-2. Change `example.constants.js` to `constants.js` and add in your Nextdoor email and password.
+2. Change `example.constants.js` to `constants.js` and add in your N*xtdoor email and password.
 3. More coming soon.

 ## Todo